GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-b-vpn/README.md

 ### Internet egress

-The path of least resistance for Internet egress is using Cloud NAT, and that is what's implemented in this setup, with a NAT gateway configured for each VPC.
+Cloud NAT provides the simplest path for internet egress.
+This setup uses Cloud NAT, with optional per-VPC NAT gateways.
+Cloud NAT is disabled by default; enable it by setting the `enable_cloud_nat` variable.

 Several other scenarios are possible of course, with varying degrees of complexity: